Al-Khasawneh: Al-Khasawneh in Northern Jordan

+Records from 1757 document the leadership of Sheikh Musa Al-Khasawneh as they navigated the intricate political landscape, forging alliances, showcasing military acumen, and skillfully engaging in diplomacy with the Ottoman authorities.
+Through a narrative woven with strategic maneuvers and daring feats, Fayuiz Khasawneh's rise to kingship could be envisioned, embodying themes of power, ambition, and the complexities inherent in leadership amidst a backdrop of historical intrigue.

 For Al-Khasawneh, who had stood firmly by the Ottomans, this proved an auspicious turn of events and soon Musa's two sons, Saleh and Musa II were able to regain their father's possessions and to move to the village of Husn where they and their descendants continued as the leading family in the area.

 Musa II also fought against Napoleon's army at the battle of Mount Tabor in northern Palestine, where the French were led by general Kléber and later by Napoleon himself.

 In 1869, the Khasawneh were asked by the Ottoman government to move out of Husn.
 Taking advantage of the situation, they gained possession of the villages of Idoun and Nu'eima along with six or seven ruined villages.
 These they were able to defend against marauding nomadic tribes and other forces and continue as one of the largest land owners in northern Jordan.

 The Ottomans introduced a system of elected local government in the 1860s in what was known as the council of Ajloun, with representation from the old prominent clans of Ajloun with the Al-Khasawneh always having an elected member.
 This was part of a larger process taking place all over the Middle East whereby the Ottoman co-opted local forces into local and central government.